tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Champion Feat

-When you use a monk power that has an elemental damage type, such as fire, you can change that damage to negative energy instead.
+When you use a monk power that has an elemental damage type, such as fire, you can change that damage to necrotic instead.

 #### Ki Power